Eighteen years of pioneering research and teaching on Egyptology and the Ancient Eastern Mediterranean in Greek academia!

 Aegean Egyptology (AE) is the official Egyptological Research Group of the Department of Mediterranean Studies of the University of the Aegean.
-It started its mission in 2003 with the appointment of Dr. Panagiotis Kousoulis as Lecturer in Egyptology and the establishment of the first egyptological position in Greek academia.
-Since then, AE has been rapidly expanded to include an active team of researchers (P. Antonatos, H. Apostola, A. Kalaitzaki, Ch.
-Kekes, G. Kontopoulos) and esteemed colleagues from Greek and foreign Institutions as collaborators.
+It was back in 2002 and the bright vision of the members of the Temporary Academic Committee of the DMS, predominantly among them Prof. Ioannis Seimenis (Head of DMS, 2001-2003) and Prof. Socrates Katsikas (Vice Rector of the University of the Aegean, 2000-2003), that inaugurated Egyptology as an academic discipline in Greek academia.
+In 2003, Dr. Panagiotis Kousoulis was elected as Lecturer in Egyptology and established the credentials for the formation and development of AE on Rhodes.
+Since then, AE has been rapidly expanded to include an active team of researchers and research collaborations with Greek and foreign Universities and Institutions.

-AE aims at the promotion of Egyptology in Greece through the elaboration and implementation of pioneered international and interdisciplinary research projects, the organization of international scientific colloquia, conferences and specialised seminars and workshops (predominantly among them the Tenth International Congress of Egyptologists in 2008), the development of specialised egyptological courses in undergraduate and postgraduate levels (Teaching), and other academic activities (e-learning programmes, summer schools, etc.).
+AE aims at the promotion of Egyptology in Greece through the elaboration and implementation of pioneered international and interdisciplinary research projects, the organization of international scientific colloquia, conferences and specialized seminars and workshops (predominantly among them the first specialised Egyptological symposium Ancient Egyptian Theology and Demonology, Studies on the Boundaries between the Demonic and the Divine in Egyptian Magic in 2003 and the prestigious Tenth International Congress of Egyptologists in 2008), the development of specialized Εgyptological courses in undergraduate and postgraduate levels, e-learning programmes and summer schools.

-AE focuses especially on the ancient Egyptian belief system (ontology, ritual, magic, demonology, religious language and texts, foreign elements, personal piety), language and script (hieroglyphic, hieratic, Coptic, Ptolemaic inscriptions), funerary ideology and archaeology of death, Egyptian interconnections and cross-cultural interactions in the southeastern Mediterranean region of the second and first millennia BC, aspects of kingship and diplomatic system in Egypt and the Near East of the second millennium, archaeology and epigraphy.
+AE areas of research focus especially on the ancient Egyptian belief system (ontology, ritual, magic, demonology, religious language and texts, foreign elements, personal piety), language and script (hieroglyphic, hieratic, Ptolemaic inscriptions, language semantics), funerary ideology and practice, Egyptian interconnections and cross-cultural interactions in the southeastern Mediterranean region, archaic Aegyptiaca in continental and insular Greece, sociopolitical and religious networking in Eastern Mediterranean Antiquity, archaeological field work and epigraphy.